 Therefore, you should make use of Chase ATMs to deposit your checks.
 However, ensure that you confirm from your nearest Chase bank that the ATMs near you allow check deposits.

-Chase ATM Check Deposit – How it works
+How Chase ATM Check Deposit Works

 The Chase ATM check deposit is a straightforward stepwise process that can take you less than 5 minutes to deposit your check.